 - A copy of the most recent version of your syllabus or research assignment (drafts will work too).
 Instruction is customized to an assignment or a unit in your course, so we ask that you share details of the assignment or your course with us as part of your request.

 - When would you like the information literacy instruction to occur?
-Online instructional materials, just like in-person class sessions, will take time to plan and create.
+Instructional materials will take time to plan and create.
 Schedule your library instruction with at least two weeks advance notice so that we can accommodate your request.

 What is library instruction?